adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 > "In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes."

-Each time the user 'navigates' there needs to be some way of storing and retrieving pages from a cache, unless of course we want to slow down the speed of loading 'pages' which is meant to be a significant benefit of SPAs.
-This could be memory, local/session storage, local database, cookies, etc.
+Each time the user 'navigates' there needs to be some way of storing and retrieving 'pages' from a cache, unless of course we want to slow down the speed of loading 'pages', which is meant to be a significant benefit of SPAs.
+Storage could be memory, local (or session) storage, client-side database or cookies.

+**Note: The words 'navigates' and 'pages' are in quotes due to the fact the user isn't *really* navigating or loading pages in the traditional sense.
+Quotes will be discarded for brevity going forward.**

-Additionally, there needs to be logic for when and what to store in the cache.
-SPA navigation hangs off `pushState` or `hashchange` and the application will need to differentiate between the user changing the URL (via click or URL) or manually hitting back and forward (which off the top of my head I am not sure is possible, certainly not easy).
+It's not just a question of recreating a cache.
+It's also a question of determining when to store and when to retrieve pages from it.
+Navigation typically utilises `pushState` or `hashchange` and the application will need to differentiate between the user changing the URL (via clicking a link or typing a URL in the location bar) or manually hitting back/forward, which is not trivial [[2](#ref2)].

 ## Navigation and remembering scroll history position